AjayKumarGitHub-dotcom/AutomationWIthProtractor/README.md

 1 Active choice, NodeJs plugins in jenkins

-2 place a protractorfeature.txt having feature names(one at each line, put a * to run all features as first line) file in jenkins workspace
+2 place a protractorfeatures.txt having feature names(one at each line, put a * to run all features as first line) file in jenkins workspace

 #parameters to set in jenkins: